 “What is the experience I want my customers to have when they need my help?”

 By answering that question, you give yourself some tools for selecting the right product or, more often, the right combination of products.

 We have a full article on how to pick the right help desk tool — despite the title, it’s a handy guide for how to approach most customer service software decisions.

 Here’s the short version:

-- Understand the job you are trying to do.
+Understand the job you are trying to do.
 Are you building a high-touch, hand-holding service experience for a select group or a mass-volume, fast-turnover retail service?
-Different tools suit different environments.
+Different software solutions suit different environments.

 No matter which software you choose, it’s the service you deliver to your customers that matters.
 Don’t let the search for the “perfect customer service software” stop you from defining and delivering the service experience that will keep those customers coming back.